Trenton-Ruf/lirc_tegra/README.md

-# lirc_rpi: GPIO-based Lirc driver for Raspberry Pi
+# lirc_tegra: GPIO-based Lirc driver for the Jetson Nano
+This is a modification of the [lirc_rpi kernel module driver](https://github.com/bengtmartensson/lirc_rpi)

 This code is a further development of the [Lirc driver for the Raspberry Pi by Aron Szabo](http://aron.ws/projects/lirc_rpi/), which